Affairs: Getting from Confrontation to Reconnection

 As time went by, Robin discovered something that really surprised her.
 She was surprised to find that her husband still loved her.
 That did not come out at the initial confrontation, as it rarely does.
 Life isn’t the movies.
 It came out in one of their times of reconnection that we had practiced and prepared for.
 It was a turning point for their relationship.
 I cautioned Robin not to rush into reconciling, but rather to start to address some of the issues that got in the way of their loving each other before the affair.
 For that, they both needed a more structured way to talk about problems so that they didn’t fight and undo the connection they were building.
 Sometimes people want to avoid talking about problems because they are afraid it could damage their relationship again.
 But, this new honeymoon phase of reconnecting is an ideal time to work on old problems that would be likely to resurface.
 Robin did this with the skills she learned in coaching, but some couples get couple’s counseling or couple’s coaching at this point.
 The main thing is having a positive and practical way to deal with the daily issues that caused problems before.

 Robin’s husband had done a terrible thing, but not because he was a terrible man.
-If he had been, Robin would not have worked to save their marriage.
+If he had been, Robin would not have wanted to save their marriage.
 Once they were able to start talking, they were doing something that they had neglected to do for the past two years–be honest and open with each other.
 Although her husband’s actions are not justified by the results, they did create an opportunity for them to get to know each other again and to relate without expectations and fears.
-Her husband’s choices did damage, but it was Robin’s choices and work in coaching which saved their marriage.
+Her husband’s choices did damage, but it was Robin’s choice to work on ending her spouse’s affair and rebuild which saved their marriage.